pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 Backend URL: https://app.pulumi.com/<your-username>
 ```

-## Pulumi Service Backend
+## Pulumi Cloud Backend

-Running `pulumi login` without any argument will log into the default Pulumi Service backend:
+Running `pulumi login` without any argument will log into the default Pulumi Cloud backend:

 ```sh
 $ pulumi login
 ```

-This will display a prompt that asks for an [access token](/docs/intro/pulumi-service/accounts#access-tokens):
+This will display a prompt that asks for an [access token](/docs/intro/pulumi-cloud/accounts#access-tokens):

 ```
 Manage your Pulumi stacks by logging in.